This Midwestern City Has Wild West Vibes and Plenty of Live Entertainment

 Both campers and glampers also have their pick of the less-frilly litter here.
 To ease into the great outdoors without setting up a tent, head to Big Cedar Lodge.
 Private cabins, slick glamping units keep you grounded while Devil’s Pool Restaurant and Top of the Rock's Buffalo Bar team up with a roster of hands-on activities like sightseeing lake cruises, motorized tours of Lost Canyon Cave & Nature Trail, golf outings on pro courses, water skiing expeditions, fishing trips, and relaxing spa treatments to stimulate your senses.
 Have tent, will travel?
 No sweat (well, probably some sweat).
 Snag a site at Table Rock State Park and pitch your temporary home amid its 356-acre lakeside expanse, or tow the trailer over to Branson Stagecoach Campground, where you can take advantage of 57 full hook-up RV spots alongside suite and cabin rentals, a swimming pool, an onsite restaurant, and shower and laundry facilities.

 If Dolly’s involved, we’re all for it.
 And you will be, too, after setting foot inside the Queen of Country’s show-stopping dinner theater.
-Much like its sister arena in Pigeon Forge, Tennessee, this family-friendly procession kicks off with 32 majestic horses, a massive cast of talented trick riders, and a whole bunch of friendly competition.
+Much like its sister arena in Pigeon Forge, Tennessee (and a big reason why Branson is oft described as an Ozark version of Gatlinburg), this family-friendly procession kicks off with 32 majestic horses, a massive cast of talented trick riders, and a whole bunch of friendly competition.
 Cheer for your favorite buckaroos and rock out to Dolly’s original score while digging into four courses of country-style comforts including Rotisserie Chicken, Hickory-smoked Barbecue Pork Loin, freshly baked biscuits, corn on the cob, herb-based potatoes, and something called the “Stampede's Original Creamy Vegetable Soup.”
 Free refills on soda, tea, and coffee?
 You bet.

 Any Midwesterner worth their Titleist cap knows that a trip to Ozarks mandates toting the clubs along.
 Grab your spikes and gear up for a breathtakingly gorgeous—and nail bitingly competitive—18 holes at one of the area’s pristinely landscaped courses.